Ecology

 Different Varieties

-Cornwall Park is home to 7 different varieties of cherry blossoms originating from Japan, China, India and Korea.
-These include:
+Cornwall Park is home to seven different varieties of cherry blossoms originating from Japan, China, India and Korea.
+Here are three varieties in the park:

 New Zealand nurseryman Keith Adams selected Prunus x yedoensis ‘Awanui’.
 The name Awanui was given to the variety as it was the street that gave access to his property.
 As shown in the photo below it has masses of slightly fragrant large pale pink-white single blossoms and serrated green leaves that turn golden in autumn.
 Planted in the park in 1996, Awanui cherry blossoms' beauty and scent attracts many birds and pollinators during its short bloom.